smallfz/libnfs-go/README.md

 # NFS Server Library

-Experimental NFS v4 server library in pure go.
+Experimental [NFSv4](https://datatracker.ietf.org/doc/html/rfc7530) server library in pure go.

 The motive I started this project is mainly I need to immigrate a few projects to k8s and there are no other storage services except an OSS(like aws s3).
 So I need something to join OSS and k8s PV together.
 To me NFS is a interesting choice.